Find Your Perfect Policy: 866-843-5386

 What’s Covered

-• 24/7 roadside assistance: All Omega policyholders have access to towing assistance, jump-starts, flat-tire changes, vehicle fluid delivery, concierge services (up to three calls), lockout services, battery assistance, and reimbursement of expenses of up to $100 per occurrence.
-To request emergency roadside assistance, call 877-553-0531.
+• 24/7 roadside assistance: All Omega policyholders have access to towing assistance, jump-starts, flat-tire changes (using the customer’s inflated spare), lock-out assistance. vehicle fluid delivery (plus costs of fluids), concierge services (up to three calls), and reimbursement of expenses of up to $100 per occurrence.
+To request emergency roadside assistance, customers can call 877-553-0531.

 • Road hazard coverage: Road hazard coverage covers the cost of repairs needed due to hazards (e.g., potholes and rocks) on public roadways.
 This includes up to $100 in tire replacements per occurrence, with a maximum benefit of $400 in repairs.

 • Rental car reimbursement: Each protection plan covers rental car reimbursements of a maximum of $30 per day and up to $150 per occurrence.
-You must send your receipt from a licensed rental agency to Omega to receive your reimbursements.
+Customers must send their receipt from a licensed rental agency to Omega to receive their reimbursements.

-• Trip interruption: If you are more than 100 miles from home and have to pay for meals and overnight stays after your car breaks down, Omega will reimburse you $75 per day for up to three days.
+• Trip interruption: If you are more than 100 miles from home and have to pay for meals and overnight stays due to a covered car breakdown, Omega will reimburse you $75 per day for up to three days.

 • Omega Maintenance Program: All plans cover 13 months of maintenance coverage items, including:

-• Brake pad and shoe replacements for select vehicles
+• $100 or $130 for brake pad and shoe replacements for select vehicles

 • $100 credit toward battery replacement

-• Wiper blade replacement with a free safety inspection
+• Wiper blade replacement (up to 20” blades) with one free safety inspection during the term

-In order to receive reimbursements for included benefits, you must fax or email your invoice and paid receipt(s) to Omega within 45 days.
-Use the following contact information:
+In order to receive reimbursements for included benefits, customers must fax or email their invoice and paid receipt(s) to Omega within 45 days from date of service.
+Omega requests 3-4 weeks for refund processing.
+Here is their contact information:

 • Fax: 636-246-0333